 Cane and bamboo are also used in the construction of houses and fencing.
 Moreover, local craftsmen also create weaving accessories and musical instruments out of these two materials.

 The japi or the traditional conical hat has been among the well-known bamboo items ever since Hiuen Tsang, the great Chinese traveller, visited Assam in the 7th century.
 The tradition of welcoming visitors with colourful japi(s) continues since then.

-Firstly, hacksaw is used to cut the whole stem of bamboo, which is later split into sizes of desired length with the help of cutting tools called Dao.
+Firstly, hacksaw is used to cut the whole stem , which is later split into sizes of desired length with the help of cutting tools called Dao.
 Artisans make use of this material for creating different items.
 These items are scrubbed with sandpaper and polished with varnish too.